Welcome to Historic Portland - a Louisville neighborhood with a vibrant history and an exciting future.

 In the 1800s, Portland experienced many waves of immigrants, first the French, then the Irish, and finally the Germans.
 Many Louisville Catholics today can trace their roots back to Portland.
 Today the neighborhood, although among the lowest income levels in Louisville, is experiencing a rebirth and a revitalization.
 Many young families are moving back to our city and are attracted by the historic architecture and inexpensive starter homes in the Portland Neighborhood.
 Louisville artists are attracted to the new Art Gallery Warehouse District bordering 15th Street -- home to Tim Faulkner Gallery, Louisville Visual Art, and the forthcoming Portland location of the University of Louisville Hite Art Institute.

-Recently, new restaurants have opened up, including The Table Cafe and McQuixote Books and Coffee.
-Many long time businesses serve the neighborhood, such as Ace Hardware, Janes Brothers Hardware, Sandy's Florist and Bridal, and Victor Mathis Florist.
+Recently, new restaurants have opened up, including The Table Cafe, McQuixote Books and Coffee, and Cup of Joy Cafe.
+Many long time businesses serve the neighborhood, such as Shaheen's, Ace Hardware, Janes Brothers Hardware, Sandy's Florist and Bridal, and Victor Mathis Florist.

 With its river connections, multi-cultural history, and immigrant spirit, Portland's close-knit community of extended families is centered around parks, churches, and locally-owned businesses.